ODAWARA ART FOUNDATION

 Venue: Palais Garnier, The National Opera of Paris

-Contemporary Art Project: Tino Sehgal @Enoura Observatory “yet untitled”
+Contemporary art project: Tino Sehgal @Enoura Observatory “yet untitled”

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

 Venue: Rose Theater, Jazz at Lincoln Center’s Frederick P. Rose Hall, New York